 Together as Europeans we will dare to dive deeper and discover for ourselves the values that not only adorn our charters and archways, but that are a living guide to the European of today.
 Therefore, you are invited to become a part of the European values that are entrusted to us: our greatest inheritance.

-Old and new rivalries and divisions put pressure on the trust between the European nations as they try to navigate today’s challenges.
+New threats and challenges from within, but most notably from outside Europe’s borders demand from Europeans an active and interested posture in regards to her legacy of values.
 Comenius is acting to help build that trust with its new European Values Leadership Course, to which it is inviting applicants from the EU, Switzerland, and Great Britain.

 What is the rationale for a programme in which European executives get together to explore and deepen their ‘European Leadership’?
 The underlying belief is that no European leader can operate effectively without having made an in-depth study of Europe’s DNA, both professionally and on a personal level.
 Europeans are bound together by a battered DNA, bearing deep scars of poverty and wars.
 But also elements of euphoria and prosperity.
 Having a sound knowledge, from direct sources, of the ways in which Europeans deal with their shared history, both within and beyond our national frontiers, will enrich each individual.
 Will lead to greater personal wisdom, mutual understanding and trust.